Chapter 1 : Sirius Black

 “Thank you, Mrs. Potter.”
 Her voice seemed raw, distorted.

 He waited for his mum to speak; she always knew what to say.
 As the seconds spilled by he found himself paying more attention to the sounds filling the house than ever before.
 The rusting of the wind outside, the shallow breaths, the ticking of his mum’s favorite clock that stood near the kitchen... it was all too much for James.
-He couldn’t handle the silence, couldn’t handle looking at Lily’s lifeless face with her usually lively green eyes just starting off into nothing.
+He couldn’t handle the silence, couldn’t handle looking at Lily’s lifeless face with her usually lively green eyes now staring off into nothing.

 “Talk to us.
 What happened?
 Where did Sirius pick you up?” he asked, moving closer to Lily as he spoke and placing a large, tentative hand on her back.
 His fingers and palms filled the space between her shoulder blades, and them some.
 Had she always been this small?